-Top 5 Sources of Animal Protein for Your Meal PrepPOSTED ON Dec 23, 2019
+Top 5 Sources of Animal Protein for Your Meal PrepUPDATED ON Jul 12, 2022

 Protein has many functions within your body.
 It is used for building muscle tissue and cells, which is the primary reason athletes tend to eat so much of it.
 It is also vital for creating hormones and antibodies.
 As we age, heightened protein intake can even offset age-related atrophy.

 We all need protein in our diets.
 Those involved in weight training need lots more than usual.
 So it’s a good idea to make sure we know where best to get it from.
 In this article, I’ll be talking you through some of the best animal sources of protein you should be looking into.

 One of the things to look for in your protein sources is what else you get besides the protein.
 Fish and seafood represent a solid choice for a full range of amino acids (the building blocks of protein.)
 However, you also get a range of vitamins and minerals with almost zero carbs and little fat.
 Omega-3 fatty acids are also common in fish, especially sources like salmon and cod.

 White poultry meat is incredibly lean, so you know that the protein you get is unadulterated by fat or carbs.
 Chicken is the go-to source, though turkey is also a good option.
 Breast fillets are usually preferred as they contain the most amount of lean protein and can make for a juicy, satisfying dish.

 Many lifters veer away from pork due to its perceived high-fat content.
 Whilst this is often true, it comes down to what I said above about what else you get.
 Branched-chain amino acids (BCAAs) are key in supporting muscle development and recovery.